GLOBAL MARKETS-Shares, euro fall on Greece, U.S. fiscal talks

 * Euro edges down vs dollar

-NEW YORK, Nov 26 Stocks around the globe and the euro mostly fell on Monday, with investors cautious over whether Greece will receive emergency aid to keep it financially afloat and no signs of progress by U.S. lawmakers to avoid the U.S. "fiscal cliff."
+NEW YORK, Nov 26 Stocks around the globe and the euro were mostly lower on Monday, with investors cautious over whether Greece will receive emergency aid to keep it financially afloat and no signs of progress by U.S. lawmakers to avoid the U.S. "fiscal cliff."

 Without agreement by Congress and the White House, sharp tax increases and government spending cuts will take effect in 2013, raising the specter of stifling the fragile U.S. recovery and pushing Wall Street indexes to follow the global trend lower.

-Shares of U.S. retailers failed to lift the gloom on stocks after the start of the holiday shopping season.
-The Morgan Stanley retail index lost 0.6 percent on Monday.
+Shares of retailers failed to lift the gloom on stocks after the start of the holiday shopping season.
+The Morgan Stanley retail index lost 1 percent on Monday.

+"Last week was very good for the markets and it seems that investors are taking a breather ahead of the euro zone meeting," said Koen De Leus, senior economist at KBC in Brussels.

-Worrying investors is that euro zone ministers and the IMF must still agree on how to cut Greece's debt to a more sustainable level.
+Euro zone finance ministers and the International Monetary Fund began their third meeting in as many weeks on Monday to try to seal a bailout deal for Greece but must still agree how to cut the country's debt to a more sustainable level.

 Greece, where the euro zone's debt crisis erupted in late 2009, is the currency area's most heavily indebted country despite a big "haircut" this year on privately held bonds.
 It needs the funds to meet upcoming debt repayments.

 "There is some caution, but it is also clear that Greece's lenders will not allow the country to fail.
-A Greek default is not an option," said Koen De Leus, senior economist at KBC in Brussels.
+A Greek default is not an option," De Leus said.

 French Finance Minister Pierre Moscovici, speaking on Sunday after a weekend teleconference of Greece's international lenders, said the gap had closed significantly, and he believed a deal could be reached quickly.